 “Nah,” he said.
 “No way.
 He’s just kind of lonely.
 But it’s a long story, and real complicated, and it involves a few family secrets.
 Not that he’s that way, you know.
-He’s
+He’s straight.”

 “I never doubted it.”
 Their reactions puzzled the pastor.
 A stray possibility crossed his mind.
-It was not all that unusual in that particular village, although why Master Robin should have done so didn’t make sense.
+It was not all that unusual in that village, although why Master Robin should have done so didn’t make sense.
 The memory of a lady skilled in healing troubled him.
-Master Robin was so much like her, and if he wasn’t what he said… Pastor Layton dismissed the thought.
+Master Robin was so much like her, and if Master Robin wasn’t what he said… Pastor Layton dismissed the thought.
 “I do have to consider one other thing.
 You say you are cousins.
 Just how close is the relationship?”

 “Not close at all,” Dean said anxiously.
 “Third cousins, maybe.
-We’re really more like friends of the family.
+We’re more like friends of the family.
 We just call ourselves cousins.”

 Pastor Layton suspected that was closer to the truth than anything Dean had said.
 The pastor had always had a strong feeling the three had some secrets to hide, but he had no proof, and they were model members of the parish.

 “Well, I have no objections to make,” Pastor Layton said.
-“In fact, I think it’s a very good idea.
+“In fact, I think it’s a particularly good idea.
 Not that I believe that you two have been anything but pure and modest in your dealings with each other.
 But I cannot feel that the two of you living alone together in that inn is particularly wholesome.
 Obviously, it is mostly recent circumstances that have provided the temptation, and I am glad to see that you are doing the right and proper thing.”
 He turned to a chest and pawed through it.
 “Here now, I’ve a couple sheets of parchment and some ink.
 We’ll draw this up right now.”

 “Uh, can we date it about two days ago?”
 Dean asked.
 “Just to be sure we beat you know who.”

-“Well, there’s my clothes.”
-Dean said after some thought.
+“Well, there’s my clothes,” Dean said after some thought.
 “And my sword.
 I guess I own the inn, but so do Robin and Elizabeth.”

 “Well, Elizabeth’s part shall go to you upon the wedding.
 Have you no money?”